 We will update this article once we have the complete Honda e specs.

 Another model with a summer 2020 release date is Volkswagen’s ID.3—and as you’ve just read, it comes with impressive potential for long-distance travel.
-The model comes in three available configurations; the “Standard Range,” “Mid Range,” and “Long Range.”
+The EV model comes in three available configurations; the “Standard Range,” “Mid Range,” and “Long Range.”
 With options for a 48 kWh, 63 kWh, and 82 kWh, respectively, you’ll be able to get up to 450 kilometers out of the “Long Range” model.
 However, with prices starting at €45,000 (without incentives), the average commuter may wish to save a few euros by opting for the €30,000 standard model—even this will give you 275 kilometers (170 miles) of range on a full battery.

 Back in 1995, Buzz Lightyear graced the big screen and delivered the iconic line "to infinity and beyond."
-Now, we won't pretend that the EV pictured above will take you to infinity, but compared to many EVs that have come before it, it would seem so.
+Now, we won't pretend that the EV pictured above will take you to infinity, but compared with many EVs that have come before it, it would seem so.

 Boasting a potential range of 575 kilometers (357 miles), the Lightyear One is a vehicle that could take you from London to Amsterdam, or from Chicago to Columbus (we had to Google that) on just a single charge.
 What's more, the Lightyear One's solar roof will provide an extra 12 kilometers of range per hour when exposed to daylight.
 So, in the unlikely event that you get range anxiety when driving this thing, you can be safe in the knowledge that the car has been busy thinking on its feet wheels for a solution.